 Meetings need to move your projects forward and bring you closer to completing that next step.
 Make sure everyone is walking away from meetings knowing what to do next.

-A summary of the meeting, including takeaways and task owners, can give everyone a recap and make sure you’re all on the same page.
+A summary of the meeting, including takeaways, task owners, and any files shared, can give everyone a recap and make sure you’re all on the same page.
 It also gives you clear goals to aim for before the next meeting.

 Don’t settle for unproductive team meetings